 Are you ready for a day of sun, sand, and fun?
 Now that you’ve read about what to bring to the beach and how to keep your kids safe while you’re there, you’re probably wondering how you’ll keep them entertained all day.
 Once you find your spot on the sand, here are some fun beach activities to do with your kids.

-And no matter which activities you choose, make sure your kids are supervised and wearing the necessary gear and sun protection at all times!
+No matter which activities you choose, make sure your kids are supervised, stay a safe distance away from other families, and wear the necessary gear and sun protection at all times!